signladmin/master/README.md

+# Home Page

+## I want to become a Raspberry Pi Stake Pool Operator on Cardano...
-# Where do I start!? 😳
+## Where do I start!? 😳

 ![](.gitbook/assets/download-6-.jpeg)